Transport in Saint Kitts and Nevis: Nevis

 On Nevis, buses run both ways along the main ring-road around the island.
 All buses start off, and eventually finish up, in the capital of Nevis, Charlestown.
 Buses that will be travelling north out of Charlestown wait to leave from the southwest end of D. R. Walwyn Plaza.
 Buses travelling south from Charlestown wait to leave from the northern end of Memorial Square.
 At the termination points you can board a bus and wait for it to fill up before it leaves.
 If you are not sure you are climbing into the right bus, ask the driver if he goes to your destination.

 Taxis

 Taxis are privately owned, but government licensed, vans.
 These vans usually have a name, and they all have yellow license plates where the number starts with the letter "T" or "TA".

 The main taxi stand on St. Kitts is in Basseterre, on The Circus, phone number 466 6999, and there is a taxi stand at the airport too.

 The main taxi stand on Nevis is in Charlestown, on the west side of D.R.
 Walwyn Plaza, and there is also a taxi stand at the airport.

 A taxi can traverse any accessible area on the islands, including even dirt roads and trails, if the driver agrees.
-It is a good idea to agree on a price in advance, and be clear about which currency the price is quoted in ($ EC or $ US.)